daiquocnguyen/daiquocnguyen.github.io/_pages/blog.md

 ## Conclusion<a name="conclusion"></a>

-As this work represents a fundamental research problem in representing graphs, QGNN has demonstrated to achieve competitive performances through extensive experimental evaluations on a wide range of benchmark datasets for three downstream tasks of graph classification, semi-supervised node classification, and text (node) classification.
+As this work represents a fundamental research problem in representing graphs, QGNN has demonstrated to be useful through experimental evaluations for downstream tasks of graph classification, node classification, and text classification.

 Please cite [our paper](https://arxiv.org/abs/2008.05089) whenever QGNN is used to produce published results or incorporated into other software: